 Almost anything!
 You can study a language, a specific topic, or participate in an internship, a research project, or a service-learning opportunity.
 Every program is different and there are hundreds of opportunities available.

 Will I get academic credit for summer study abroad?

 Yes, as long as you meet the following conditions:

 - Submit all application paperwork by the deadline.

 - Obtain prior approval for summer study abroad by Providence College.

 - Take all classes abroad for a letter grade and receive a "C" or higher.

 The course will appear on your PC transcript, and the grade will appear as a "T" for transfer credit.
 The credits you earn abroad will contribute to your total credit count, but the grade will not impact your cumulative GPA.

 What kind of credit will I get?
 How does that work?

-When you complete your application you will list all potential courses you're considering taking abroad.
-This will let us know what classes you'll be taking and how you'd like it to count (free elective, core requirement, etc.).
-We will submit the request to the appropriate academic department and you will receive notification from us prior to departure as to what requirement the course will fulfill. **Please note that all internships are subject to individual student review and cannot be pre-approved.
+When you complete your PC summer study abroad application, you will also submit a Course Pre-Approval Form.
+On this form, you will list all potential courses you are considering taking on your program and how you would like each course to count (e.g., Core Curriculum Requirement).
+Then, the courses will be reviewed by the appropriate academic departments for approval. **Please note that all internships are subject to individual student review and cannot be pre-approved.
 Final approval for internships will be granted after the program is completed and the student meets with his or her academic department chair.